kyma-project/community/concepts/observability-strategy/configurable-monitoring/04-monitoring-api.md

             enabled: true
           proxies:
             enabled: true
-    infrastructure: # metrics that are not related to any Kubernetes workload (for instance, node or control-plane specific)
+    infrastructure: # Metrics that are not related to any Kubernetes workload (for instance, node or control-plane specific)
       apiserver:
         enabled: true
       nodes: